gvwilson/sdxjs/file-interpolator/index.md

 <%- include('/inc/multi.html', {pat: 'test-simple.*', fill: 'js sh'}) %>

-While each of the files we read in our code interpolation example will probably be unique, page templating systems often want to read the same file from multiple places.
+## How can we find files?

+Each of the files included in our examples is in the same directory as the file including it, but in C/C++ or a page templating system we might include a particular file in several different places.
+We don't want to have to put all of our files in a single directory, so we need a way specify where to look for files that are being included.

-We could specify everything using relative paths, but another option is to give our program a <g key="search_path">search path</g>, i.e., a list of directories to look in for the things it needs.
+One option is to use relative paths, but another option is to give our program a list of directories to look in.
-Many programs use search paths, including [Node][nodejs] itself;
+This is called a <g key="search_path">search path</g>, and many programs use them, including [Node][nodejs] itself.
-by convention,
+By convention,
-they are written as a colon-separated list of directories on Unix or using semi-colons on Windows.
+a search path is written as a colon-separated list of directories on Unix or using semi-colons on Windows.
-If a path starts with `./`,
-we look for it locally,
+If the path to an included starts with `./`, we look for it locally;
-and if not,
+if not,
 we go through the directories in the search path in order until we find a file with a matching name
 (<f key="file-interpolator-search-path"></f>).